ncm2/ncm2/README.md

 [neovim](https://github.com/neovim/neovim).
 For more information about plugin implementation, please read the **[Why](#why) section**.

-Future updates, announcements will be post **[here](https://github.com/roxma/nvim-completion-manager/issues/12).
+Future updates, announcements will be posted **[here](https://github.com/roxma/nvim-completion-manager/issues/12).
 Subscribe it if you are interested.**